Cherreads

 Her thoughts were a turbulent sea.
 A calm facade over an infuriating reality: she was a prisoner disguised as a noble.

 But no one can stop me.
-I'll do this my way.
+I will do this my way.

 "Lady Reise?"
 Lilia called, confused.